OpenWIS/openwis-tutorials/OWT-6/README.md

 This tutorial will demonstrate the following:
-1. A single-page web application buid in Angular.
+1. A single-page web application build in Angular.
 2. A mechanism which will consume REST services - like the ones defined in OWT-5 - by using Angular.